docknetwork/api-docs/source/index.html.md

   "@context": "http://schema.org/",
   "@type": "WebAPI",
   "description": "Use Dock's complete solution for creating and managing verifiable credentials on the blockchain.
-We handle the pricing of blockchain operations for you, you simply get billed monthly by credit card.
+We handle the pricing of blockchain operations for you, you simply get billed monthly through fiat.
 ",

-  "name": "Dock API mode 3"
+  "name": "Dock API"
 }
 </script>